{{ item.label }}: {{ item.title }}

 • Network with colleagues who are working to improving falls prevention and management in older people

-• Reflect on the World Guidelines for Falls Prevention
+• Reflect on national developments, national audits and the World Guidelines for Falls Prevention

-• Develop your skills and improve competence in falls prevention and management
+• Develop competence in falls prevention and management

 • Improve your skills in the development of healthy ageing and effective strength and balance programmes